Q: Explain the tryout procedure for EVBA.

 Q: How many coaches per team?

-A: One paid Head Coach and one paid Assistant Coach for 7th grade and up teams and 1 paid Head Coach for 6th grade and under teams.
+A: One paid Head Coach and one paid Assistant Coach for all teams, except YDT will have 1 Head Coach only.
 We are looking for parents, college students, and community members with volleyball playing or coaching experience and would like to serve in these capacities.
 If you know of such people, let a member of the EVBA Board know!
 All coaches have a background check completed.

 Q: How often/how many competitions are there?